42elenz/UrbanObjectDetection/README.md

 ### Cross Validation

 Inside of the Udacity Workspace the train/test/validation split was already provided and splitted the dataset into:
 - train: containing 86 files
 - val: containing 10 files
 - test - containing 3 files

+In general however I would suggest a stratified k-Fold cross-validation as we are faceing a large imbalance of the target value in the dataset.
+Stratified k-Fold is a variation of the standard k-Fold CV technique which is designed to be effective in such cases of target imbalance.
+It works as follows.
+Stratified k-Fold splits the dataset on k folds such that each fold contains approximately the same percentage of samples of each target class as the complete set.

 ### Training